 Shuttle bus will run on a rolling basis on Saturday, May 10 between several sites.

-The official Doors Open Lowell program guide will be online and also available at the Lowell National Historical Park Visitor Center, Mogan Cultural Center, Boott Cotton Mills Museum, and Pollard Memorial Library.
+The official Doors Open Lowell program guide will be online and also available at the Lowell National Historical Park’s Mogan Cultural Center and Boott Cotton Mills Museum, Pollard Memorial Library, and other locations to be announced.

-CLICK HERE TO SEE AND DOWNLOAD THIS YEAR’S PROGRAM GUIDE AND MAP (AVAILABLE MID-APRIL, 2025)
+CLICK HERE TO SEE AND DOWNLOAD THIS YEAR’S PROGRAM GUIDE AND MAP (AVAILABLE LATE APRIL, 2025)

 Click on each building’s name to learn more about its history.